loryzizu/Plugins/t-filesToRdf/doc/About.md

 ### Description

-Extracts RDF data from Files (any file format) and adds them to RDF
+Extracts RDF data from Files (any file format).
+Output RDF data unit contains one entry for each input file (so every input file results in one data graph with RDF data).

 ### Configuration parameters